kam193/assemblyline-services/README.md

 - [Cymru Malware Hash Registr](https://www.team-cymru.com/mhr): identify well-known malware files.
 Only DNS queries are used.
 This service does not offer extended details (e.g. no malware name).

+### Network Information

+Service to get information about IPs and domains.
+Currently supported:

+ - IP data from MMDB files (you have to configure them yourself),

 ### PCAP Extractor

 This service list flows from a pcap file using Tshark.
 If supported by Tshark, it can also extract files.